xmoto/xmoto/almalinuxdependencies.md

-# Alma Linux Dependencies to Install the game using cmake
+# Alma Linux Dependencies
-# just paste the below given dependencies in the terminal in the build folder of the xmoto like most probably /Downloads/xmoto-0.6.2/build
+` just paste the below given dependencies in the terminal in the build folder of the xmoto like most probably /Downloads/xmoto-0.6.2/build `
-# in the build folder open the terminal
+` in the build folder open the terminal `
-# paste the given below dependencies
+` paste the given below dependencies `
-# then cmake .. to check the dependencies resolved or not
-# then cmake to compile
+` then cmake .. to check the dependencies resolved or not ` ` then cmake to compile `
-# then make install
+` then make install `
-# @DEV you may add it to the wiki as per your liking i dont know how to do that cant see the add page option.
+` @DEV you may add it to the wiki as per your liking i dont know how to do that cant see the add page option.`

 sudo dnf install -y \
     cmake \